rafalp/Misago/dev-docs/plugins/hooks/upgrade-post-content-hook.md

 ### Arguments

-A standard Misago function used to upgrade post content or the next filter function from another plugin.
+Misago function used to upgrade post content or the next filter function from another plugin.

 See the [action](#action) section for details.